Klinefelter syndrome: Treatment

 As the genetic variation is irreversible, no causal therapy is available.
 From the onset of puberty, the existing testosterone deficiency can be compensated by appropriate hormone-replacement therapy.
 Testosterone preparations are available in the form of syringes, patches, or gel.
-If gynecomastia is present, the surgical removal of the breast may be considered for both the psychological reasons and to reduce the risk of breast cancer.
+If gynecomastia is present, the surgical removal of the breast may be considered for psychological benefits and to reduce the risk of breast cancer.

 The use of behavioral therapy can mitigate any language disorders, difficulties at school, and socialization.
 An approach by occupational therapy is useful in children, especially those who have dyspraxia.

 Infertility treatment

 Methods of reproductive medicine, such as intracytoplasmic sperm injection (ICSI) with previously conducted testicular sperm extraction (TESE), have led to men with Klinefelter syndrome producing biological offspring.
-By 2010, over 100 successful pregnancies have been reported using IVF technology with surgically removed sperm material from males with KS.
+By 2010, over 100 successful pregnancies have been reported using in vitro fertilization technology with surgically removed sperm material from men with KS.